-- If the principal determines that the safety of a student or staff member would be endangered should his/her name be given, then the principal may withhold the name of the particular witness.
+- 1. If the principal determines that the safety of a student or staff member would be endangered should his/her name be given, then the principal may withhold the name of the particular witness.
 In such a case, that person's testimony cannot be used in establishing the case against the pupil. - 2.
-The hearing may be conducted by the principal or his/her designee.
+The principal or his /her designee may conduct the hearing.